 My top priorities are:

 - promoting academic achievement of all students regardless of their circumstances

 - ensuring fiscal responsibility and transparency.

 During my 20 years living in Mountain View, I’ve dedicated countless hours to serving my community.
 I advocated for children on the Parks and Rec Commission where we created the first tree canopy goal, and as Vice-Chair of the Mountain View Environmental Sustainability Task Force where we created climate change ordinances.

 Before I decide to run, I did a listening tour.
 I want to be accessible to you and help improve communication between MVLA, parents, and the community.
-If you have any ideas, recommendations, or feedback, please email me at thida@thidaForMVLA.com I’m also happy to set up a time to talk.
+If you have any ideas, recommendations, or feedback, please contact me at thida@<thiswebsite>.
+I’ll set up a contact form soon but leaving up my email address has led to a lot of spam.
+I’m also happy to set up a time to talk.

 At an early age, I understood I was different and I had to find community with people who celebrate diversity.
 I was born with non-progressive dystonia.
 You may see me jerk or move around or stumble over words.
 That’s just me.
 I do some things differently to help with my disability.
 For one thing, I have a service dog who assists me.
 When I was a child, the diagnosis for my disability didn’t exist.